-So, you’ve devised a cheeky plan to celebrate your nuptials in Vietnam –fabulous!
+Vietnam is popular for couples who want a destination wedding.
 It’s a beguiling country filled with beauty, tropical weather, and charming people - and very easy on the wallet.

 Here are my top 10 tips for planning your unique, personal and “utterly you” Vietnam wedding celebration.

-Before you choose your exact wedding date (sure you’ll already have some dates in mind) – before you choose your venue – before you send out the “save the dates” – take a trip to Vietnam to personally handpick your team on the ground.
-(Ooooh – holiday wedding planning did I hear you say?)
+Before you choose your exact wedding date, venue and send out the "save the date" cards, go to Vietnam and handpick your team on the ground.

-If you cannot make the trip – let your fingers do the walking on the interweb – research your wedding squad – and connect electronically.
+If you cannot make the trip to Vietnam, connect with suppliers online.
 Interview them.
 Decide if they are people you can rely on.
 Build trust.

 Planning your wedding party in a foreign locale is a marvellous way to incorporate a holiday and a wedding.
 The ticket to a hassle-free holiday and wedding day is to have the right professionals – ones you are completely confident about - bringing your dreams to life.